akononovicius/physRisk-content-repository/articles/2018/kicking-off-opinion-dynamics-topic.md

-Title: Kicking off a series of posts on the model of opinion dynamics
+Title: Kicking off a series of posts on the opinion dynamics
 Date: 2018-11-27 08:00
 Author: Aleksejus Kononovicius
 Tags: politics, sociology, opinion dynamics